sainathkandula/linux-system-programming/andriod.md

 ## 1. Boot ROM

 - **Boot ROM** stands for **Boot Read-Only Memory**.
+- It’s stored in Read-Only Memory (ROM) of the SoC.
 - It is the **first code** that runs when the device is powered on.
 - It initializes minimal hardware like **RAM** and **clocks**.
 - Then, it **loads the bootloader** from storage.